 The Midnight Library by Matt Haig

 I am a big fan of Kevin Kwan and his Crazy Rich Asians series – the final two of which are on this list (China Rich Girlfriend and Rich People Problems).
-He writes such endearing characters and outrageous situations.
+He never fails to write vivid, endearing characters in outrageous situations.

 Beach Read is the ultimate summer read: two authors find themselves living next door to each other in a small beach town as they attempt to write their next novels.
 Naturally, romance and hijinks ensue!
 Emily Henry has another book out this season, People We Meet on Vacation, and I cannot wait to read it (and neither can anyone else in Vancouver apparently; I am hold #103 at the library!).